danielbodnar/awesome-stars/BY-LANG.md

 ## LiveScript

+- [gkz/LiveScript](https://github.com/gkz/LiveScript) - LiveScript is a language which compiles to JavaScript.
+It has a straightforward mapping to JavaScript and allows you to write expressive code devoid of repetitive boilerplate.
+While LiveScript adds ma
 - [h2non/nar](https://github.com/h2non/nar) - node.js application archive - create self-contained binary like executable applications that are ready to ship and run

 ## Lua